ComScore

 • Serves: 2

 While New Year's may come to mind for this, you can enjoy it year-round.
-Fig liqueur and amaretto are the ingredients that make it sing.
+Luxurious fig liqueur and nutty amaretto are the ingredients that make it sing (and destined for a holiday party).

 38. Sparkling Sake Cocktail